netdata/go.d.plugin/modules/wmi/README.md

   ```
 - Verify that the exporter works properly by accessing http://localhost:9182/

-  Netdata also supports the [process](https://github.com/prometheus-community/windows_exporter/blob/master/docs/collector.process.md) collector,
+  Netdata also supports [process](https://github.com/prometheus-community/windows_exporter/blob/master/docs/collector.process.md) and [service](https://github.com/prometheus-community/windows_exporter/blob/master/docs/collector.service.md) exposes
-  which by defaults exposes metrics about all processes in the system.
-This can result in thousands of time series and can significantly
+  metrics about all processes in the system by default.
+This results in thousands of time series and can significantly
   increase CPU usage.
 It is recommended to
   use [filtering flags](https://github.com/prometheus-community/windows_exporter/blob/master/docs/collector.process.md#flags)
   to keep down the number of returned metrics.